ZhuoyunZhong/Personalizing-ADAS-in-CARLA/README.md

 1. Make sure `numpy` and `pygame` are correctly installed

-2. Put <u>Carla Simulator</u> folder and <u>this repository</u> folder in the same folder.
+2. Put `Carla_Simulator` folder and <u>this repository</u> folder in the same folder.

+3. cd to Carla_Simulator folder

-3. Run CARLA in Low Graphic Quality
+   run CARLA in Low Graphic Quality

-   cd to Carla Simulator folder

-   `./CarlaUE4.sh -quality-level=Lo`
+   `  ./CarlaUE4.sh -quality-level=Lo`

-4. Start the scenario
+   or off-screen mode

+   `DISPLAY= ./CarlaUE4.sh -opengl`

-   cd to this repository folder
+4. cd to this repository folder and start the scenario

    `python run.py`